imagekit-developer/imagekit-dotnet/README.md

 ImageKit DotNET SDK allows you to use [image resizing](https://docs.imagekit.io/features/image-transformations), [optimization](https://docs.imagekit.io/features/image-optimization), [file uploading](https://docs.imagekit.io/api-reference/upload-file-api) and other [ImageKit APIs](https://docs.imagekit.io/api-reference/api-introduction) from applications written in server-side C#.

-ImageKit is a complete image optimization and transformation solution that comes with an [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
-It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 ##### Table of contents
 * [Installation](#installation)
 * [Initialization](#initialization)